SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 ## Installing sentry/sentry-symfony & Contrib Recipes

-Before you do, make sure you've committed all your changes to the repo.
-I committed everything before hitting record, so I'm good to go.
-I like to commit before installing a new package so I can see what its recipe does.
+Before you do, make sure you've committed all your changes to git.
+I committed before hitting record, so I'm good to go.
+I like to do this before installing a new package so I can see what its recipe does.

 Back on the docs, copy the `composer require` line, move over, and paste: